SuperFresh: A&P ownership (1982–2015)

-On April 13, 2011, A&P announced plans to close or sell 25 additional SuperFresh stores: 22 in Maryland, 2 in Delaware (Dover and Milford), and the only store in Washington, D.C.
+On April 13, 2011, A&P announced plans to close or sell 25 additional SuperFresh stores: 22 in Maryland, two in Delaware (Dover and Milford), and the only store in Washington, D.C.
+After holding an auction in May, 13 stores were shut down because no buyer was found.
 These supermarkets closed by July 15 and were replaced by Shoppers Food & Pharmacy, ShopRite, and Fresh & Green's.

 On November 14, 2012, A&P announced the closure of three New Jersey SuperFresh locations in Marlton, Westmont, and Plainsboro.
 These stores were liquidated in January 2013, leaving Manahawkin, Ocean City, and Wildwood as the only remaining stores in New Jersey.

 On July 20, 2015, A&P announced that it was filing for bankruptcy for a second time.
+Acme Markets acquired 75 A&P, SuperFresh, and Pathmark stores across Connecticut, Delaware, Maryland, New Jersey, New York, and Pennsylvania.
 The company liquidated in late 2015, selling as many stores as possible to competitors, and closing the remainder.
-During this process, all Superfresh stores were either closed or rebannered as Acme or ShopRite.
+During this process, all Superfresh stores were either closed or re-bannered as Acme or ShopRite.

 Key Food ownership (2016–present)

 In February 2016, Key Food Stores acquired the trademark and rights to the SuperFresh brand name during the A&P bankruptcy auction.
-On March 11, 2016, Key Food relaunched the SuperFresh brand from their location in Paterson, New Jersey, formerly a Food Basics.
+On March 11, 2016, Key Food relaunched the SuperFresh brand from their location in Paterson, New Jersey.
+By June, the company had a store in Bloomfield and on Staten Island.